The discovery of three pulsars in the globular cluster M15 with the FAST: Discussion

 \subsection{Slow Pulsars M15K and M15L}

-In previous surveys, there were two pulsars in GCs that have been identified with periods more than one second: B1718-19 \citep[1004 ms, NGC 6342A,][]{B17-18} and J1823-3022 \citep[2497 ms, may be in NGC 6624,][]{2.4-pulsar}.
-B1718-19A is in a binary system with a low-mass non-degenerate star as its companion, associated with the core-collapsed GC NGC 6342.
-Due to the DM difference ($\sim$ 9.3 pc cm$^{-3}$ from the average DM for known pulsars) and a offset of 3 arcminutes to the GC center, J1823-3022 may not associated with the core-collapsed GC NGC 6624.
+In previous surveys, there were two pulsars in GCs that have been identified with periods more than one second: PSR~B1718--19A \citep[1004 ms, NGC~6342A,][]{B17-18} and PSR~J1823--3022 \citep[2497 ms, thought to be in NGC 6624,][]{2.4-pulsar}.
+PSR~B1718--19A is in a binary system with a low-mass non-degenerate star as its companion, associated with the core-collapsed GC, NGC~6342; while J1823--3022, due to the DM difference ($\sim$ 9.3 pc cm$^{-3}$ from the average DM for known pulsars) and an offset of 3 arcminutes from the GC center, could be unassociated with the core-collapsed GC NGC 6624.

-The spinning periods of M15K and L are 1.9 s and 3.9 s, respectively, ranking 3$^{\rm rd}$ and 1$^{\rm st}$ among all the GC pulsars.
-At present, the properties of M15K and M15L, such as their positions and P-dot, remain unknown.
-The beam size of FAST 19 beam receiver is 3 arcminutes.
-Although the precise positions of these two pulsars remain unknown at present, detection of M15K and M15L in the center beam indicates that they are not too far away from the core of M15.
-The absence of those crucial information currently hinders our ability to determine whether they are young or recycled pulsars, and if they are associated with M15.
-Their detections and TOAs are severely affected by significant RFIs.
-Eliminating these RFIs to enhance the signal quality and accomplishing their timing solution are the primary objectives of our future works.
+The spin periods of M15K and L are 1.9 s and 3.9 s, respectively, ranking 3$^{\rm rd}$ and 1$^{\rm st}$ longest among all the GC pulsars.
+In the other independent study which also reported on the discoveries of these two slow pulsars, their phase-connected timing solutions indicate both are below the spin-up line \citep{Zhou-2024}.
+We also successfully obtained the phase-connected timing solutions for M15K and M15L.
+We followed the DM value by \citet{Zhou-2024} and re-fitted the other timing parameters with our dataset.
+The result of M15K has smaller errors, but the timing parameters of M15L show a tiny shift in position (e.g. the R.A. is 21:29:58.2(1) from this work and 21:29:57.92(9) in \citet{Zhou-2024}).
+Based on the positions and DM values, both M15K and L can be confirmed to be associated with GC M15.

-A plausible conjecture for the presence of those two pulsars is that they may be partially recycled: due to the large recoils resulting from binary interactions that occurred during their disruption, recycling pulsars in binary systems were ejected from the center and had insufficient time to sink back to the central region.
+M15K and L's profile baselines, and hence detections and TOAs are severely affected by significant RFI.
+Eliminating RFI to enhance the signal quality and optimize their timing solution is the primary objective of our future work.